Boxer's dad 'caught in Windrush scandal'

 Many children travelled on their parents' documents while others never registered for a passport as they did not intend to travel abroad.

-On Wednesday, Ms McMorrin told fellow MPs that 84-year-old Mr Robinson had lost his passport and naturalisation documents decades ago.
+On Wednesday, Ms McMorrin told fellow MPs Mr Robinson had lost his passport and naturalisation documents decades ago.

-However, the former bus driver tried to reapply new documents to attend a wedding Jamaica last year but was told he needed to reapply for naturalisation because the Home Office had no record of him.
+However, the former bus driver tried to reapply for new documents to attend a wedding in Jamaica last year, but was told he needed to reapply for naturalisation because the Home Office had no record of him.

-Ms McMorrin said that despite the application Mr Robinson was told he was not "automatically entitled to citizenship"
+Ms McMorrin said despite the application Mr Robinson was told he was not "automatically entitled to citizenship"

 She added: "In the final letter, he was told that because he had failed to register his British citizenship upon Jamaica's independence, he'd been relinquished of his British nationality in place of a Jamaican one without his knowledge.